bluemove/bluemove.github.io/terms_en.md

 4. Any disagreement that might arise between the CLIENT or USER and BLUEMOVE, where an interpretation or compliance of any of the sections of this agreement is concerned, both parties agree to the arbitration by the Spanish Justice system.

-Attachment.- Table of "Special surcharges".
+#### Attachment.- Table of "Special surcharges".

-1. Booking, modifications or call emergency hotline about problems that are not an emergency situation:
++ Booking, modifications or call emergency hotline about problems that are not an emergency situation:

-by telephone between 09:00 and 21:00 2€
+    + by telephone between 09:00 and 21:00 2€
-by telephone between 21:00 and 9:00 -5€
+    + by telephone between 21:00 and 9:00 -5€
-by Internet - 0€
+    + by Internet - 0€

 The criteria about if a call is an emergency situation or not will be qualified by Bluemove Team

-2. Booking cancellation:
++ Booking cancellation:

-fixed surcharge when cancellation is done more than two hours in advance - 0€ fixed surcharge in the event that the booking is cancelled less than two hours in advance - 100% of the price of the first two hours of the original booking
+    + fixed surcharge when cancellation is done more than two hours in advance - 0€
+    + fixed surcharge in the event that the booking is cancelled less than two hours in advance - 100% of the price of the first two hours of the original booking

-3. Reduction of the duration of the booking:
++ Reduction of the duration of the booking:

-carried out more than 30 minutes in advance- 0€ carried out less than 30 minutes in advance - 100% of the initial booking's price 4 Delay returning - 0,45 € / minute
+    + carried out more than 30 minutes in advance- 0€
+    + carried out less than 30 minutes in advance - 100% of the initial booking's price

++ Delay returning - 0,45 € / minute

-5. Return of vehicle:
++ Return of vehicle:

-with fuel tank less than a quarter full- 50€ in a condition deemed inadequate- 50€ having transported uncaged animals- 50€ headlights left on - 50€ with doors not being left locked - 50€ in a place different to that specified in the booking - 50€ + cost of relocating the vehicle without leaving the keys in the terminal in the glove compartment- 25€ without leaving an electric vehicle properly plugged into the electricity outlet next to the vehicles base parking spot - 50€ without being able to return the electric vehicle due to not having enough power in the battery caused by having driven more kilometers than those allowed by the vehicles autonomy - 50€ + cost of relocating the vehicle
+    + with fuel tank less than a quarter full- 50€
+    + in a condition deemed inadequate- 50€
+    + having transported uncaged animals- 50€
+    + headlights left on - 50€
+    + with doors not being left locked - 50€
+    + in a place different to that specified in the booking - 50€ + cost of relocating the vehicle
+    + without leaving the keys in the terminal in the glove compartment- 25€
+    + without leaving an electric vehicle properly plugged into the electricity outlet next to the vehicles base parking spot - 50€
+    + without being able to return the electric vehicle due to not having enough power in the battery caused by having driven more kilometers than those allowed by the vehicles autonomy - 50€ + cost of relocating the vehicle

-6. Losses and replacements:
++ Losses and replacements:

-user card-25€
+    + user card - 25€
-fuel card - 25€
+    + fuel card - 25€
-parking card - 25€
+    + parking card - 25€
-vehicle keys - 25€
+    + vehicle keys - 25€
-vehicle documentation- 10€
+    + vehicle documentation- 10€

-7. Accident:
++ Accident:

-not duly communicating an accident - 100€ vehicle immobilization - 100€ per day up to 4 days administrative charge in case of accident for those clients that have not taken out reduced liability option10€ excess for damages, accident or fire, solely the responsibility of the partner in the event of not having taken out the reduced liability option* - 195€ (for drivers with over a year's experience except for electric vehicles where the surcharge will be of 300€)* excess for damages, accident or fire, solely the responsibility of the partner in the event of not having taken out the reduced liability option* - 450€ (for drivers with under a year's experience including electric vehicles)*
+    + not communicating an accident - 100€
+    + vehicle immobilization - 100€ per day up to 4 days
+    + administrative charge in case of accident for those clients that have not taken out reduced liability option10€
+    + excess for damages, accident or fire, solely the responsibility of the partner in the event of not having taken out the reduced liability option* - 195€ (for drivers with over a year's experience except for electric vehicles where the surcharge will be of 300€)\*
+    + excess for damages, accident or fire, solely the responsibility of the partner in the event of not having taken out the reduced liability option* - 450€ (for drivers with under a year's experience including electric vehicles)*

-8. Other surcharges
++ Other surcharges

-administrative charge in case of fine 15€ for administrative proceedings derived from debt collection, not including bank fees - 10€ for administrative proceedings derived from reiterated debt collection costs, not including any bank fees - 25€ for removing any advertising from the vehicle- 50€ for smoking inside the vehicle- 50€ for refueling in non-Solred gas stations - 3€ *limiting liability has an annual cost of 89€.
+    + administrative charge in case of fine 15€
+    + for administrative proceedings derived from debt collection, not including bank fees - 10€
+    + for administrative proceedings derived from reiterated debt collection costs, not including any bank fees - 25€
+    + for removing any advertising from the vehicle- 50€
+    + for smoking inside the vehicle- 50€
+    + for refueling in non-Solred gas stations - 3€

+\* limiting liability has an annual cost of 89€.